Skip to content

 Aquatic Milkweed in a Wetland — Asclepias perennis Walter observed in United States of America by Étienne Lacroix-Carignan (licensed under CC0 1.0)

-19. Prostrate Milkweed (Asclepias prostrata), a Texas Milkweed for Medium Soils
+19. Prostrate Milkweed (Asclepias prostrata), a Milkweed for Medium Soils

-Prostrate Milkweed (Asclepias prostrata): This Texas milkweed is native and rare in three southern counties in the state (Kartesz 2015).
+Prostrate Milkweed (Asclepias prostrata): Prostrate milkweed is native and rare in three southern counties in Texas (Kartesz 2015).
 In the wild, prostrate milkweed grows in sandy shrublands.
 Growing from 1 to 1.5 feet tall, this species has greenish-white to rose colored flowers that bloom from April to October.
 In 2022, this species was proposed to be listed as federally endangered by the US Fish and Wildlife Service.

 This plant is rare and proposed for listing as endangered.
 Gardening is not recommended, but this is a native plant to Texas and is included.